 If you plan to rent out your residential property, you’ll need a business licence.
 A long-term rental is a property that will be rented out for 30 days or more at a time.
-This may include renting out an apartment, your secondary suite or carriage house, a motel or multifamily rental housing.
+This may include renting out your secondary suite or carriage house, a motel or multifamily rental housing.

 If you’re renting the home for less than 30 days at a time, such as vacation rentals, visit our Short-Term Rentals page.

 To get started, you will need the following:

 - Know the number of bedrooms, units or campsites.

 - Know the maximum number of people sleeping in the rental.

 - The number of employees within your business (including full-time, part-time and seasonal).

 - Your business licence type (Accommodation – Commercial & Residential).

 - Your business address, contact information and business start date.

 - Register with BC Registry Services.